대수다양체

 \[\cdots \to H^p(I^{\bullet,q-1}) \to H^p(I^{\bullet,q}) \to H^p(I^{\bullet,q+1}) \to \cdots\]is an injective resolution of \(H^p(K^\bullet)\).

-The key point of this definition is that the intuition mentioned above is not enough to obtain a Cartan-Eilenberg resolution; in particular, the condition that the cohomology of each row forms a horizontal resolution of \(H^p(K^\bullet)\) is an essential element in the proof of existence.
-We do not separately prove the existence of Cartan-Eilenberg resolutions, but basically they can be obtained by repeatedly applying [Homological Algebra] §Resolutions, ⁋Lemma 7.
+The key point of this definition is that the intuition mentioned above does not by itself yield a Cartan-Eilenberg resolution; in particular, the fact that the cohomology of each row forms a horizontal resolution of \(H^p(K^\bullet)\) is the key element in the proof of existence.
+We do not separately prove the existence of Cartan-Eilenberg resolutions, but basically it can be obtained by repeatedly applying [Homological Algebra] §Resolutions, ⁋Lemma 7.

 Since this spectral sequence lies in the first quadrant, we know that it converges to the cohomology of the total complex \(\Tot(\mathcal{I})^\bullet\).
 For a concrete computation, let us filter by \(p\) in the Godement direction.
 Then we can first write the \(E_1\) page as

-Now if we consider the spectral sequence coming from filtration in the \(q\) direction, its \(E_1\) page is given by
+Now considering the spectral sequence coming from the \(q\) direction filtration, its \(E_1\) page is

 \[0 \to f_\ast \mathcal{F} \to f_\ast \mathcal{G}^0(\mathcal{F}) \to f_\ast \mathcal{G}^1(\mathcal{F}) \to \cdots\]and by the definition of \(R^q f_\ast\) this is given by

-Now let us apply the global section functor \(\Gamma(Y,-)\) to this result and revisit the above discussion.
+Now let us re-examine the above discussion by applying the global section functor \(\Gamma(Y,-)\) to this result.
 That is, we consider the double complex

 \[E_1^{p,q}=H^p(\mathcal{J}^{\bullet, q})=\Gamma(Y, \mathcal{H}^{p,q})\]and since \(\mathcal{H}^{p,q}\) is an injective resolution of \(R^pf_\ast \mathcal{F}\), its cohomology comes out as \(H^q(Y, R^p f_\ast \mathcal{F})\).

-In the lowest dimensions of the Leray spectral sequence, we obtain the following exact sequence.
+Now in the lowest dimensions of the Leray spectral sequence, we can obtain the following exact sequence.

 Corollary 20 (Five-Term Exact Sequence) For a continuous map \(f : X \to Y\) and a sheaf \(\mathcal{F}\), from the Leray spectral sequence we obtain the exact sequence